philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * Gems
   * "As I looked ahead to the college years and imagined the degree of self-reliance I would hope they'd have by then, I began focusing on how to provide more opportunities for independence during childhood."
+  * "Research shows that family dinners help kids feel they matter to the parent, and as a result they have a positive impact on kids' mental health and lead to greater self-esteem and greater academic achievement.
+    In addition to talking to our kids about their day or their lives, talking to them about current events scales the level of critical thinking up a level -- to a level of theoretical challenge, to a degree of interest in the world around them, and to a degree of humility about what they don't yet know.
+It makes them hungry to know more."
+  * "College is a match to be made, not a prize to be won."
+  * "Your kid is not your passion.
+If you treat them as if they are, you're placing them in the very untenable and unhealthy role of trying to bring fulfillment to *your* life."
 * Intro
   * "When a parent (usually a mom" would throw the door open on weekday afternoons and tell us, 'Go out and play and be home for dinner.'
 Our parents had no idea where we were or exactly what we were doing.
 There